 Rule 4 Proof of Service will be completed after each service.
 The A044 Proof of Service completed upon each service are emailed promptly to your desk top and the originals are mailed quickly back to your office.

-A.C.E., Inc. Nationwide District Court Process Servers are authorized professionals who serves and deliver Federal Summons and Compliant actions upon a defendant in all jurisdictions.
+A.C.E., Inc. US District Court Process Servers are authorized professionals who serves and deliver federal summons upon a defendants in all jurisdictions.

 A.C.E.
 District Court Private Process Servers were recently advised of an Amendment to Rule 4.
 You should be advised there is less time to serve a defendant now than ever before.